cbaruselli/practical-programming-in-chemistry-exercises/Lecture03/README.md

 # Python Basics Tutorial Notebook

-This notebook provides a comprehensive introduction to fundamental Python programming concepts, focusing on data types, control structures, and file path handling.
-It's designed for beginners learning Python in a scientific context, with examples using chemical elements and laboratory scenarios.
+This notebook provides an introduction to fundamental Python programming concepts, focusing on data types, control structures, and file path handling.

 ## Contents